Sammmte/Paps-PlainStateMachine/README.md

 ### Useful Extensions

-Use this extensions by adding "using Paps.FSM.Extensions"
+Use this extensions by adding "using Paps.StateMachines.Extensions"

 Create timer states